-The Net to Gross forecast is output in the Status Bar in the bottom of the Interface Window.
+The Net to Gross forecast is valid for Point Bars or LAPs only (not Channel Lag).
+When applying Nexus parameters, the forecast N/G value displayed is equal to the required N/G. It is output in the Status Bar in the bottom of the Interface Window.